shandianchengzi/rt-thread/bsp/synopsys/boards/README.md

 When you use GNU Toolchain, you need to install [Zadig](http://zadig.akeo.ie) to replace the default FTDI driver with WinUSB driver.
 See [How to Use OpenOCD on Windows](https://github.com/foss-for-synopsys-dwc-arc-processors/arc_gnu_eclipse/wiki/How-to-Use-OpenOCD-on-Windows>) for more information.

 #### MetaWare
 The [DesignWare ARC MetaWare Development Toolkit](https://www.synopsys.com/dw/ipdir.php?ds=sw_metaware) builds on a long legacy of industry-leading compiler and debugger products for embedded applications.
-It is a complete solution that contains all the components needed to support the development, debugging, and tuning of embedded applications for the DesignWare® ARC® processors.
+It is a complete solution that contains all the components needed to support the development, debugging, and tuning of embedded applications for the DesignWare ARC processors.

 Here, the ARC MetaWare toolchain is installed to `C:\ARC\MetaWare`.
 If not, please change the path configuration in rtconfig.py.